acmenezes/pod-network-operator/README.md

 ## Installing or Programatically Requesting New Network Configurations:

-Bellow we can find a list of use cases.
+Bellow we can find an initial feature list that covers a variety of use cases.

 For each one added a documentation page will also be available.